BraftonSupport/BraftonDrupal7Module/README.md

 - Use Video CTA's : Check this option if you would like to take advantage of our Custom Call To Actions.
 - Atlantis Pause CTA Text : Text appearing at the top of the video when the pause button is pressed
 - Atlantis Pause Link : URL to send visitors to when they click the *Atlantis Pause CTA Text*
-- Pause Asset Gateway ID : Arch Id of your POP UP form **_Requires your enrollment in ARC.
+- Pause Asset Gateway ID : Arch Id of your POP UP form **_Requires your enrollment in ARCH.
 See your Account Manager for details_**. *Overrides Pause Link*
 - Atlantis End CTA Title : The text appearing near the top of the video once it has finished playing.
 - Atlantis End CTA Subtitle : Text just below the title appearing in slightly smaller font at the end of the videos
 - Atlantis End CTA Link : URL to send visitors to when they click the *Atlantis End CTA Text or Ending CTA Button image*